Originally posted 2022-03-29 18:55:44.

 Khor Fakkan

-Sharjah isn’t just about culture, yet it’s also about exploring the incredible nature the Sharjah is offering.
-Khorfakkan is blessed with exceptional natural beauty.
-This amazing area in the east coast of Sharjah is a perfect weekend gateway not from Sharjah, but Dubai and other Emirates as well.
-With about 40,000 inhabitants, Khor Fakkan is regarded as the biggest town in Sharjah.
-Viewed as a future potential tourism destination, the UAE federal government has been executing work noticeably in this town.
-Not long ago, waterfall was installed here.
 Apart from that, Shees park is now open to the public.
 It also has a stunning beach and dam.
 Reaching here from Dubai is not difficult since now some tour companies offer Khor Fakkan tours from Dubai.
 Moreover, It’s encompassed by the Hajar mountains that goes to Oman territory.

 Sharjah Desert Park

-It is one of the most amazing places in Sharjah for wildlife lovers.
-It is one of the most amazing places in Sharjah for wildlife lovers.
-Stretching out 16 square kilometers wide, It features over 100,000 African trees.
-Furthermore, at Sharjah safari park, a substantial amount of attractions to delight in for childrens.
-It features a natural history, botanical museum and childrens farm as well.
-Some of the most desired creatures that can be viewed at Sharjah Safari Park are Arabia’s wildlife center and zoo with assorted reptiles, birds, Animals and insects.
-When you’re in Sharjah, visiting Sharjah safari park is definitely worth the visit.
-If it’s feasible, pick a non-sunny day to experience the best of Sharjah safari park.
+It features natural history, a botanical museum, and a children’s farm as well.
+Some of the most desired creatures at Sharjah Safari Park are Arabia’s wildlife center and zoo with assorted reptiles, birds, animals, and insects.
+When you’re in Sharjah, visiting Sharjah Safari Park is definitely worth visiting.
+If it’s feasible, pick a non-sunny day to experience the best of Sharjah Safari Park.

 Al Majaz Waterfront